Samsung Galaxy J2 Prime

-The Samsung Galaxy J2 Prime (also known as Galaxy J2 Ace, Galaxy Grand Prime or Galaxy Grand Prime Plus) is an Android-based smartphone manufactured by Samsung Electronics.
+The Samsung Galaxy J2 Prime (also known as Galaxy J2 Ace or Galaxy Grand Prime Plus) is an Android-based smartphone manufactured by Samsung Electronics.
 It was unveiled and released in November 2016.

+This phone was never being sold officially in North America, Western and Central Europe, Japan, South Korea, Singapore and Australia.

 Specifications

 Hardware

-The J2 Prime is powered by MediaTek MT6737T SoC including a quad-core 1.4 GHz ARM Cortex-A53 CPU, an ARM Mali-T720MP2 GPU and 1.5 GB RAM.
+The J2 Prime is powered by a MediaTek MT6737T SoC including a quad-core 1.4 GHz ARM Cortex-A53 CPU, an ARM Mali-T720MP2 GPU and 1.5 GB RAM.
 The 8 GB internal storage can be upgraded up to 256 GB via microSD card.

 The J2 Prime features a 5-inch PLS TFT with a 540×960 px resolution.
-It has an 8 megapixels main camera with f/2.2 aperture, LED flash and autofocus.
+It has an 8 megapixel main camera with f/2.2 aperture, LED flash and autofocus.
 The front camera is a 5 MP sensor with f/2.2 aperture and LED flash.